The Forme of Cury

+The book has notable influences from the cuisine of several different countries.
+The book's relatively few vegetable and salad recipes indicate influence from the era's Spanish cuisine and Portuguese cuisine.
+The book's pasta recipes are clearly influenced from the era's Italian cuisine.
+A number of the book's recipes and the syrup cooking techniques are based on the era's Arabic cuisine.
+They were probably derived from Sicily, where the culture still had Arabic influences.

 Context

 The collection was named The Forme of Cury by Samuel Pegge, who published an edition of one of the manuscripts in 1780 for a trustee of the British Museum, Gustavus Brander.
 It is one of the best-known medieval guides to cooking.
 The Forme of Cury may have been written partly to compete with Le Viandier of Taillevent, a French cookery book created at about the same time.
 This supports the idea that banquets were a symbol of power and prestige for medieval lords and kings.

 Approach

 In the preamble, the authors explain that the recipes are meant to teach a cook how to make common dishes and unusual or extravagant banquet dishes.
 They also note that the recipes were written with the advice of the best experts in medicine and philosophy.

 The Forme of Cury is the first known English cookery book to mention some ingredients such as cloves, olive oil, mace and gourds.
-Many recipes contain what were then rare and valuable spices, such as nutmeg, ginger, pepper, cinnamon, and cardamom.
+Many recipes contain what were then rare and valuable spices, such as nutmeg, ginger, pepper, cinnamon and cardamom.
 In addition to imparting flavour, many of the spices called for were included specifically to impart rich colouring to the finished dishes for the purpose of, as Pegge says, "gratifying the sight".
-There is a particular emphasis on yellows, reds, and greens, but gilding and silvering were also used in several of the recipes.
+There is a particular emphasis on yellows, reds and greens, but gilding and silvering were also used in several of the recipes.
 Yellow was achieved with saffron or egg yolk, red with "sanders" (sandalwood) or alkanet, and green often with minced parsley.
 There are recipes for preparing many types of animal meat, including whale, crane, curlew, heron, seal and porpoise.
 There are about ten vegetable recipes, including one for a vinaigrette salad, which indicates influence from Portugal and Spain, as French cooks rarely used vegetables at that time.
 There are also several pasta dishes, evidence of Italian influence.

 Some recipes in The Forme of Cury appear to have been influenced by the Liber de Coquina, which had contributions from Arabic cuisine.
 For example, the recipe for mawmenee (see illustration) corresponds to the Arabic mamuniyya (a rich semolina pudding).
 The confectionery-like payn ragoun confirms the connection with Sicily (which had been Arab, Catalan and Norman), as it uses the Arab technique of cooking in soft ball syrup.